CharlesZhuRen/WordleSolver/README.md

 ### To-Do

-- [ ] More experiments and optimization
+- [ ] More optimization of v1.0
+- [ ] Experiment to calculate the accuracy of v1.0
 - [ ] How about using a regex to do a window matching?
 - [ ] Visualization of process
 - [ ] Statistics of guess